Reduce Think Packaging

 Reducing packaging

-• Look for products with less packaging; many companies are promoting how much they’ve reduced their packaging.
-Products with no packaging, such as loose fruit and veg, are even better!
+- Look for products with less packaging and products with no packaging, such as loose fruit and veg

-• Where possible, buy larger or economy sizes of goods such as breakfast cereal, tomato ketchup, toilet rolls and soap powder.
-This can save money and creates less packaging in the long run
+- Where possible, buy larger or economy sizes of goods such as breakfast cereal, tomato ketchup, toilet rolls and soap powder

 Reusing packaging